Your Guide to Selling Wholesale

 Explore the ways to get involved in wholesaling and how exactly you can start selling wholesale products to retailers.
 Expand your brand with Square.

 Whether you’re a product manufacturer or business retailer, selling wholesale goods can be a great way to grow your business.
-The sales model itself has become increasingly popular in the past decade, with wholesale sites like Amazon, Shopify, Handshake, and others helping boost the market and streamline distribution.
-In fact, in 2020, the UK wholesale industry was estimated to be worth £828.2 billion, with the year previous experiencing a growth of almost 9%.
+The sales model itself has become increasingly popular in the past decade, with wholesale sites like Amazon, Shopify, Handshake and others helping boost the market and streamline distribution.

-In this guide, we’ll break down what exactly wholesale selling is, what it entails, and how you and your business might get involved in this expansive sales market.
+In this guide, we’ll break down exactly what selling wholesale means, the best items to sell wholesale and how you and your business might get involved in this expansive sales market.

 What is wholesale?